rmhorton/revoTune/README.md

 # revoTune
 Parameter tuning and learning curves for Microsoft R Server.

-This is a collection of funcitons for now - should grow up to be a small package someday.
+This is a collection of functions for now - should grow up to be a small package someday.